 The schnapps pour readily out of spouts connected to these large glass fishbowls that line the stores (see below).
 In some of the shops we saw schnapps sitting in large tubes running along the walls with a backlight to illuminate all of them.

 Innsbruck is a larger mountain town of about 120,000 and is the capital city of the Tyrol state.

-What’s great about staying in Innsbruck is that it’s a great home base to explore other areas.
-From here you are only a 30-minute drive from Italy, a 30-minute drive to Germany, and a few minutes to many ski resorts and stunning lakes nearby.
+What’s nice about staying in Innsbruck is that it’s a great home base to explore other areas.
+From here you are only a 30-minute drive to Italy, a 30-minute drive to Germany, and a few minutes to many ski resorts and stunning lakes nearby.

 There are hiking trails all over, and if you want to hitch a ride one way (or each way) you can take one of the many ski lifts and cable cars found all over.
 This link has a lot of information on hiking in the Innsbruck area.

 The Olympic winter games were held in Innsbruck in 1964 and 1976, and you can still visit the main ski jump perched on the mountain.
 There is a restaurant inside the Bergisel as well as a museum, and there are still ski/snowboard events held in winter months.

 The Old Town “Altstadt” of Innsbruck

 We wanted to stay on the outskirts of town, mostly because we were bringing our dog but also so we could easily access hiking trails and be closer to the mountains.
 I found a place online called Kasperhof Apartments.
 These are perfect if you have a pet (like us!) or small kids.